 Within two days, more than 200 people—about two thirds of the town’s population of just over 300—reached out to offer help, according to the center’s website.
 Meals and lodging were already being taken care of, so they went above and beyond the basics.
 Community members donated more than 1,000 items, including sports drinks, snacks, lip balm, eye drops to help ease the firefighters’ tough days on the job.
-“Meanwhile the bigger town I moved from, Asheville, was begging the citizens to donate and help out the firefighters there,” writes Kayla Stephens in an entry for Reader’s Digest’s Nicest Place in America contest.
-(Find out how to nominate your town for the contest.)
+“Meanwhile the bigger town I moved from, Asheville, was begging the citizens to donate and help out the firefighters there,” writes Kayla Stephens in a 2017 entry for Reader’s Digest’s Nicest Place in America contest.

 Even the kids in Hayesville got involved, sending thank-you cards, pictures, and signs to motivate the Hotshots.
 The team received more than 2,000 thank-you notes.
 After the fires were put out and the firefighters were preparing to go home, the town threw a parade to thank them and wish them well.